elliottlawson/converse/docs/guide/broadcasting.md

 # Broadcasting

-Laravel Converse integrates seamlessly with Laravel Broadcasting to provide real-time updates for conversations, messages, and streaming responses.
+Converse integrates seamlessly with Laravel Broadcasting to provide real-time updates for conversations, messages, and streaming responses.

 ## Setup